JoshHols/joshhols.github.io/_pages/about.md

   - /about.html
 ---

 Hey!
 I am a doctoral student at Karlsruhe Institute of Technology.
-I am interested in how in ...
+I am interested in how we can support humans in better understanding large datasets to extract meaningful insights.
+More specifically, I am looking at aspects of data understanding, human-data interaction, and human-AI collaboration.

 News
 ---